-January 2013 - ARC expands our Loveland, Colorado production facility more than doubeling our manufacturing space.
+ARC expands our Loveland, Colorado production facility more than doubling our manufacturing space.

-September 2012 - ARC Science installs the first 48" diameter Dual WUXGA projector OmniGlobe at the Buffalo Museum of Science in Buffalo, New York.
-The new Dual 48" OmniGlobe is the highest resolution, brightest configuration to date and looks spectacular!
+ARC Science installs the first 48″ diameter Dual OmniGlobe, which is also the first using the new Canon WUXGA dual projection engine at the Buffalo Museum of Science in Buffalo, New York.
+The new Dual 48″ OmniGlobe is the highest resolution, brightest configuration to date and looks spectacular!

 In 2007 ARC moved to a larger facility to accommodate growth.

 In 2006 ARC developed and installed its first 32” spherical display system.

 In 2006 ARC developed and installed the first dual projector 60” spherical display system at the San Diego Natural History Museum.
 Dual systems using two wide format projectors significantly increase image resolution and brightness.

 In 2005 ARC developed the Enhanced Contrast Screen for the OmniGlobe, greatly enhancing image quality under brighter ambient lighting conditions.

 In 2003 ARC installed the first 60” spherical display system in Japan.

 In 2002 ARC installed the first self contained spherical display system.
 An 80” sphere installed in the Indiana State Museum.

 During 2000-2001 ARC developed the OmniGlobe spherical display system.